6 Best Types Of Shirt Printing And How They Work

 Types Of Shirt Printing Overview

 When selecting a t-shirt printing method, there are a variety of factors to consider including cost, print quality, order sizes, workflow complexity, equipment needs, and fabric compatibility.
 Key techniques range from classic screen printing capable of affordable bulk orders to advanced digital methods like dye sublimation that offer stunning photorealism.
+For those seeking flexible and scalable options, incorporating a print-on-demand service into your business model can streamline operations and broaden customer reach.

 Screen Printing stands out for cost-efficient printing, bold ink vibrancy, and exceptional durability, making it ideal for high volume orders.
 Direct to Garment (DTG) utilizes specialized printers for on-demand, photorealistic designs perfect for prototypes or small batches.
 Dye Sublimation takes things further with all-over printing and exceptional quality through a complex heat transfer process.